ianstormtaylor/slate-plugins/packages/slate-auto-replace/Readme.md

 # `slate-auto-replace`

 A Slate plugin to automatically apply transforms when the user types certain strings.

-Useful for implementhing "auto-markdown" or other hotkey behaviors.
+Useful for implementing "auto-markdown" or other hotkey-based replacement behaviors.

 ## Demo